jmniehaus/bizicount/cran-comments.md

-# Bizicount Version 1.2.0 Comments
+# Bizicount Version 1.3.0 Comments

 This is a minor release in the 1.*.0 series.
 Major changes include:

-* Adding a new hypothesis test for zero-modification for glm objects and bizicount objects.

-* Bug fix for incorrect standard error on the dependence parameter to the gaussian copula

-* The internal scaling function was incorrectly scaling interaction terms, not just their constituent variables.
+* Deprecated `scaling` parameter, as there is no reliable way to scale covariates properly when transformations and interactionsare introduced to model formulas.

+* Deprecated `na.action` as there are no methods for `bizicount` that can leverage alternative `na.actions` other than `na.omit`.

 See NEWS for other small details.

 # R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

+The release version flags a bad DOI: 10.1177/0962280217749991 I've manually checked and the DOI does work.
+Please advise if changes necessary.

 # Test Environments

 * Ubuntu oldrel, rel, devel
 * Windows oldrel, rel, devel
-* R-winbuilder devel
+* R-winbuilder oldrel, rel, devel

 # Revdep results
 `devtools::revdep` indicates no reverse dependencies.